Autopsy of Frank Ocean’s Coachella 2023 show in Indio, California

 AMBIENCE 003: “BEAUTY IN CHAOS”

-Despite the show’s aforementioned issues and visuals, Ocean’s Coachella performance was not universally regarded as “A bomb”—some notable attendees and pundits praised it.
-Music producer Benny Blanco said it was one of the best shows he’s ever attended in a vox pop with TMZ:
+Among the notable attendees, music producer Benny Blanco said it was one of the best shows he’s ever witnessed in a TMZ vox pop interview:

 I loved it.
 It was incredible, so inspiring on so many levels.
 One of my favorite shows I’ve ever seen.
 [Do you think he didn’t deserve the backlash he got?]
 I don’t read the internet.
 I was there; it was incredible.
 Best performance of the weekend by far.